B3NRE/Mars-Rover/README.md

 To run the program using input's from the console, follow the previous steps, without including an argument.

     java -cp run.jar App

+---

+## .txt file format

+An example txt file is within the repository.
+The first line should contain the Plateau's outer bounds.
+The next lines should alternate between the rovers starting location, and the commands it should follow.

+    5 5
+    1 2 N
+    LMLMLMLMM
+    3 3 E
+    MMRMMRMRRM